-ROS is defined as land areas consisting of visitor-serving, public open spaces that provide public access, public views, activating features, or access to coastal areas to the public.
+ROS is defined as land areas consisting of visitor-serving, public access open spaces, public views, activating features, or public access to coastal areas.
 This category includes a variety of ground level, publicly accessible open space areas, including the Project's proposed parks, plazas, gardens, promenades, pedestrian and bicycle paths, sport and exercise courts, walkways, public piers, pedestrian bridges, vista areas, and a portion of the Project's constructed public urban beach.
-This category also includes ground-level open space areas that can be used for installations and landscaping but are irregularly shaped, small, or otherwise unsuitable for other development.
+This category also includes ground-level open space areas that can be used for installations and landscaping that may be irregularly shaped, small, or unsuitable for other development.

-There is currently approximately 14.8 acres of ROS within the Project Site.
-The Project proposes to maintain approximately 14.8 acres of ROS throughout the Project Site with the construction of landscaped public open spaces and parks, recreation areas, a primary ground floor public promenade, walkways and walking paths, public piers, a new living shoreline area with constructed artificial wetlands and tidepools, and a new public urban beach (Figure 43).
-The Project would also retain the existing Tuna Harbor Park within Block G and provide new improvements, such as walkways, landscaping, and public restroom facilities (Figure 15).
+There is currently approximately 16.2 acres of ROS within the Project Site.
+The Project proposes to maintain approximately 16.2 acres of ROS throughout the Project Site with the construction of landscaped public open spaces and parks, recreation areas, a primary ground floor public promenade, walkways and walking paths, public piers, a new living shoreline area with constructed artificial wetlands and tidepools, and a new public urban beach (Figure 61).
+The Project would also retain the existing Tuna Harbor Park within Block G and provide new improvements, such as walkways, landscaping, and public restroom facilities (Figure 25).
 The existing Ruocco Park would also be relocated to Block D and include new improvements, such as walkways, seating areas, a nature play area with children's playground equipment, and an event lawn for recreation and outdoor concerts and events.
-The proposed ROS uses within Block D would connect with Block E, which extends into the San Diego Bay (Figure 32).
+The proposed ROS uses within Block D would connect with Block E, which extends into the San Diego Bay (Figure 45).

-1 Port Master Plan Update, Volume 1: Draft Program EIR, November 2021. section: Glossary p400.
+4 Port Master Plan Update, Volume 1: Draft Program EIR, November 2021. section: Glossary p400.

-ROS uses within Block E would include the Knoll, the living shoreline, and a public urban beach (Figures 34 and 35).
-The Knoll would be located on the southern end of Block E and consist of an approximately 20,000 sq. ft. area that would include grasses, landscaping, walking paths, and an overlook deck.
-The public urban beach would be located west of the Knoll and consist of a newly constructed sandy beach of approximately 87,000 sq ft.
+ROS uses within Block E would include the Knoll, the living shoreline, and a public urban beach (Figures 49 and 50).
+The Knoll would be located on the southern end of Block E and consist of an approximately 67,000 sq. ft. area that would include grasses, landscaping, walking paths, and an overlook deck.
+The public urban beach would be located west of the Knoll and consist of a newly constructed sandy beach of approximately68,000 sq ft.
 Landscaped areas would also be placed along the edge of the urban beach to form an approximately 60-foot-wide harbor.
 The urban beach would facilitate a variety of public recreational uses, including swimming, water sports, kayaking, volleyball, and exercise.
-The approximately 26,000 sq. ft.
+The approximately 50,000 sq. ft.
 Ruocco Park Educational Play Area would also be located at the north end of Block E and include children's playground equipment, seating areas, and landscaping.
-Additionally, the living shoreline would be constructed on the northeastern side of Block E and consist of approximately 84,000 sq. ft. of artificially constructed wetland and tidepool areas.
+Additionally, the living shoreline would be constructed on the northeastern side of Block E and consist of approximately 32,000 sq. ft. of artificially constructed wetland and tidepool areas.
 The tidepool areas would be used for public environmental education and research purposes and would include constructed "living shoreline" habitat for marine biological and plant species.
-The public would access the living shoreline via a raised walkway that varies between approximately 11 feet and 20 feet in width (Figure 35).
-Paths would also be constructed wetland and tidepool areas.
+The public would access the living shoreline via a raised walkway that varies between approximately 12feet and 30 feet in width (Figure 50).
+Paths would also be constructed to access the constructed wetland and tidepool areas.

-Other water-side ROS would include the series of proposed floating docks constructed within the five water-side zones (Figure 43).
+Current zoning designations are listed in Figure 60.
+Other water-side ROS would include the series of proposed floating docks constructed within the five water-side zones (Figure 61).
 The proposed floating docks would be used by recreational boating, sportfishing, blue tech, excursion boats, dinner boats, large vessel berthing, water taxis, and transient boater facilities.
 The Project would also retain the Market and California piers within WSZ-4, which provide views of the Bay.

-Figure 41.
+Figure 58.
 Public Realm - Diagram 1